 Back to basic science

-Basic science—the kind done without consideration of how useful it might be—has the biggest impact, but the government needs to protect it.
+Basic science—the kind done without consideration of its usefulness—leads to the biggest breakthroughs, which is why we need to protect it.

 I’m a Texan as well as a physicist so I hope it doesn’t sound boosterish if I say that no nation has contributed more to basic science than Britain.
 No other country has such an uncanny aptitude for it.
 I’m not sure what combination of poetry and pragmatism makes this possible, but I don’t need to go far to find evidence.
 A few streets from where I work in Mayfair lies the Royal Institution, which earned more Nobel prizes in science than all of Russia.